Torn disc in the lower back

 A torn disc in the lower back, or lumbar region of the spine, is a condition that millions of Americans share.
-Obesity, traumatic injury, poor body mechanics, and genetics can all play a role in the development of the condition, but age is the most prevalent cause.
+Obesity, traumatic injury, poor body mechanics and genetics can all play a role in the development of the condition, but age is the most prevalent cause.

 The discs of cartilage in our spines begin to lose water over time.
-This results in the weakening of a disc’s exterior wall, known as the annulus fibrosus.
+This dehydration results in the weakening of a disc’s exterior wall, known as the annulus fibrosus.
 As a vertebra above an affected disc exerts downward force, the interior disc material (nucleus pulposus) may push against the exterior wall.
 There may be enough pressure to cause the weakened disc wall to bulge into the spinal canal, in a condition known as a bulging disc.
 If the disc wall tears, the nucleus pulposus may seep out, causing a torn, or herniated, disc.
 These conditions can occur frequently in the lumbar region.

-Why the Lumbar Region?
+Why the lumbar region?

-A variety of conservative treatments may alleviate pain from a torn disc, but sometimes, the symptoms won’t subside.
+A variety of conservative treatments may alleviate pain from a torn disc — such as medication, physical therapy, exercise, etc. — but sometimes, the symptoms don’t subside.
 If you are experiencing unending discomfort due to a torn disc in your lower back, or another spinal condition, it may be time to consider the minimally invasive procedures offered at Laser Spine Institute.